 Children as young as five or six can begin learning Brazilian jiu-jitsu.
-And later on, they develop better focus, achieve better grades, and are overall happier.
+Later on, they develop better focus, achieve better grades, and are happier overall.
 BJJ is a fantastic martial art with several benefits and one of the most effective self-defense techniques.

 If you are a parent, student, or instructor interested in enrolling your child in a Brazilian jiu-jitsu class, this guide is for you.
-I’ll discuss the optimal age to begin studying this magnificent martial art and other tips for doing it effectively.
+I’ll discuss the optimal age for studying this magnificent martial art and other tips for effectively doing it.
 Stay Tuned!

 Is Jiu-Jitsu hard for beginners?